cph-js284/Assignment8TestSeleniumTests/README.md

 This is a project that contains the Selenium tests to be run against the mario pizza webinterface

 # What is it
-This is a C# dotnet-core project that runs the Selenium webdriver against a running webinterface of MariosPizza, on losthost:8080
+This is a C# dotnet-core project that runs the Selenium webdriver against a running webinterface of MariosPizza, on losthost:8080.
+This project uses the geckodriver(Firefox)

 # Setup
 First make sure you have MariosPizza webinterface up and running - do this by following the instructions here [Setup MariosPizza](https://github.com/cph-js284/Assignment8Test)